Questions To Ask When Getting To Know Someone

 Do you have trouble getting to know people?

 A recent study shows that people enjoy having deep conversations with strangers.
-The next time you’re at a social event, try asking questions that inspire deep conversation once you get past introductions.
-Some of the ideas might be about getting to know someone or some icebreaker questions.
+The next time you’re at a social event, try asking questions that inspire deep conversation once you move past introductions.
 Not only are you more likely to have an intellectually stimulating talk with someone new, but you may experience less awkwardness and potentially forge a new connection.

 Try to push past your reservations about social contact and work to make a meaningful connection with another person by asking interesting questions and allowing their answers to give you insight into their personality traits.
-The study suggested that shallow questions about the weather and television were ineffective, while deeper questions such as, "What's your favorite family tradition?", "What career advice would you give to your younger self?", or "What's the most prized possession you own?" inspired the revelation of more personal, intimate information, helping you to understand their values, experiences, and preferences.
+The study mentioned above suggested that shallow questions about the weather and television could be ineffective, while deeper questions such as, "What's your favorite family tradition?", "What career advice would you give to your younger self?", or "What's the most prized possession you own?" inspired the revelation of more personal, intimate information, helping people to understand others’ values, experiences, and preferences.

 “If you could only save one possession from a natural disaster, what would it be and why?”

 Intentionally condensing everything you own down to a single most valued possession would be a difficult decision.
-Pay attention to how long it takes them to decide on an answer and the reasons they give.
-You could learn about what's important to them, like family members or their favorite story, which may provide you with insight into their values.
-Be prepared with your answer and compare items and reasoning.
-Meanwhile, you could also ask questions about their best vacation, first job, or even their go-to guilty pleasure to reveal personal information and strengthen the connection.
+Pay attention to how long it takes the other person to decide on an answer and the reasons they give.
+You could learn about what's important to them, like family members, or their favorite story, which may provide you with insight into their values.
+Be prepared with your own answer as well.
+You could also ask questions about their best vacation, first job, or even their go-to guilty pleasure to reveal personal details and strengthen the connection.

 “If you won the lottery, what’s the first thing you’d buy?”